December 19th is a minimum day. School resume from Winter Break on January 5, 2014

 Located in Sierra County, LHS is the only separate high school facility in the Sierra Plumas Unified School District, and accommodates students in grades 7-12 from the eastern section of Sierra and Plumas Counties.
 LHS offers seven Advanced Placement courses and honors classes as well as complete a-g course offerings for the college-bound student.
 A variety of vocational programs are offered through the district and through the William R. Rouse Regional Occupation Program.
 Loyalton High was recognized as a “Distinguished School.”

-> What’s Happening in SPJUD?
+What’s Happening in SPJUSD?

-> Full-Fledged CSF Tutoring
+Full-Fledged CSF Tutoring

 Loyalton High School’s Freshmen Focus Class’s first attempt at whiteboard animation video about the value of having a Flexible Mindset, made possible through the Sierra Schools Foundation.
 SEE PSA VIDEOS.

 FFA~ FUTURE FARMERS OF AMERICA, LHS CHAPTER ON FACEBOOK!

 Scholastic Aptitude Test (SAT)

 Nineteen Loyalton High and Downieville High students took the first locally-given Scholastic Aptitude Test (SAT) workshops either last fall or this spring at Loyalton High as funded and sponsored by the Sierra Schools Foundation.
 LHS teachers Janet McHenry and Kim McKinney taught the sessions, which were over three Saturday mornings for each set.
 Pictured from left are LHS juniors Austin Schwary, Chase Grandi, Allie Davis and Morgan Bowling.

 The number of minutes spent in reading correlate positively with reading achievement, and other academic advancement.
 Students who scored at the 90th percentile spent five times as many minutes as children at the 50th percentile and more than 200 times as many minutes as children performing at the 10th percentile.